regan-sarwas/npmap.js/API.md

 Styles for vector shapes can be set in multiple ways.
 NPMap.js looks in the following order for styles:

 1. In the properties pulled in for each feature from the data source.
-You can tell NPMap.js to ignore feature styles by setting the "ignoreFeatureStyles" property to true.
-For example, if a GeoJSON Point feature has a "marker-symbol" property, it will be used to style the marker on the map unless "ignoreFeatureStyles" is set to true in the styles geometry (`line`, `point`, or `polygon`) object of an overlay's configuration.
+You can tell NPMap.js to ignore feature styles by setting the `ignoreFeatureStyles` property to true.
+For example, if a GeoJSON point feature has a `marker-symbol` property, it will be used to style the marker on the map unless `ignoreFeatureStyles` is set to `true` in the styles geometry (`line`, `point`, or `polygon`) object of an overlay's configuration.
-2. In an overlay's configuration object, via a "styles" property, with `line`, `point`, and/or `polygon` properties designated as:
+2. In an overlay's configuration object, via a `styles` property, with `line`, `point`, and/or `polygon` properties designated as:
    1. an object
-   2. a function that is passed a data object for each feature and must returns a style object
+   2. a function that is passed a data object for each feature and returns a style object

 If no styles are found in these two places, NPMap.js falls back to a set of default styles.

 If you prefer not to use the simplestyle specification, you can utilize the out-of-the-box Leaflet styles for the `line` (L.Path), `point` (L.Icon), and `polygon` (L.Path) `styles` object on your overlay configuration.
 NPMap.js will then pass the object directly to Leaflet.

-**An important note**: Style properties cascade.
-This means that if a "marker-symbol" property is passed in via the data source (e.g. a GeoJSON feature's properties) and a "marker-color" property is passed in via the overlay config object, the geometry will be styled with both the "marker-symbol" AND "marker-color" properties unless the "ignoreFeatureStyles" property is present.
+**Note**: Style properties cascade.
+This means that if a `marker-symbol` property is passed in via the data source (e.g. a GeoJSON feature's properties) and a `marker-color` property is passed in via the overlay config object, the geometry will be styled with both the `marker-symbol` **and** `marker-color` properties unless the `ignoreFeatureStyles` property is present.

-Take a look at the [Styling Vectors example](http://www.nps.gov/npmap/npmap.js/2.0.0/examples/styling-vectors.html) to see an example of using the different configuration options to style vector data.
+Take a look at the [Styling Vectors example](http://www.nps.gov/npmap/npmap.js/2.0.0/examples/styling-vectors.html) to see an example of using the different configuration options to style overlay's.

 **[[⬆]](#toc)**